Use CloudWatch Logs to monitor Amazon Batch on Amazon EKS jobs

 You can use Amazon CloudWatch Logs to monitor, store, and view all your log files in one location.
 Using CloudWatch Logs, you can search, filter, and analyze log data from multiple sources.

 You can download an Amazon for Fluent Bit image that includes a plugin to monitor Amazon Batch on Amazon EKS jobs in CloudWatch Logs.
 Fluent Bit is an open-source log processor and forwarder that's both Docker and Kubernetes compatible.
 We recommend that you use Fluent Bit as your log router because it's less resource intensive than Fluentd.
-For more information, see Using the Amazon for Fluent Bit image.
+For more information, see Install the CloudWatch agent with the Amazon CloudWatch Observability EKS add-on or the Helm chart.

 Prerequisites

-For instructions on how to install Amazon for Fluent Bit and create the CloudWatch groups, see Setting up Fluent Bit or Quick Start with the CloudWatch agent and Fluent Bit.
+For instructions on how to install Amazon for Fluent Bit and create the CloudWatch groups, see Install the CloudWatch agent with the Amazon CloudWatch Observability EKS add-on or the Helm chart.

 Tip